7 Effective Steps to Increase Your Close Rate

 Do you twitch when someone mentions sales?
 What’s your first thought?
 Sleazy second-hand car dealers?
 Dodgy double-glazing salesmen?
 Stealing lollipops from small children?
 Most people have a real hang-up about sales in general, particularly if it’s not their main role.
-They think its purpose is to get customers to do something they don’t want to do.
-But that’s not how I see sales at all.
+But here’s the thing—sales isn’t about pushing customers into decisions they don’t want to make.
+In fact, improving close rates is all about understanding customer needs and creating genuine value.

 Many of our clients struggle to generate enough net new customers on a monthly or quarterly basis.
 To overcome this, we coach them on how to influence customers to buy.
 My inspiration comes from Michael Bungay Stanier’s book ‘The Coaching Habit’.
 His message is simple – say less and ask for more.
-It’s great advice for any business leader who wants to increase their impact.
+It’s great advice for any business leader who wants to increase their impact and close rate.

 This is all about persuasion.
 Not necessarily increasing your sales opportunities, but maximising your conversion rate.
 So that when you do have a sales meeting, you have a tried and test formula that predictably leads the customer to sign with you.